Our Canoes & Vessels

 Mauloa

-Mauloa was completed, in 1993, by Clayton Bertelmann, Tava Taupu, and many others, under the guidance of Papa Mau.
-She was created and birthed in the customary and ceremonial practice of kālai waʻa.
-The purpose of this was to prepare these men to carry on this kūleana and receive the blessing from kūpuna to build the voyaging canoe Makaliʻi.
-Mauloa is a four man outrigger fishing canoe made out of all natural materials.
+In 1993, Mauloa was completed by Clayton Bertelmann, Tava Taupu, and many others under the guidance of Papa Mau.
+Built through the traditional and ceremonial practice of kālai waʻa, this canoe prepared them to carry on the kūleana of waʻa building and receive the blessing from kūpuna to create the voyaging canoe Makaliʻi.

 Hōkūliʻiliʻi

-Hōkūliʻiliʻi is 16 foot long double-hulled coastal sailing canoe.
-The hulls were designed and constructed, in 1997, by Tiger Espere and the canoe was assembled by the students of Waimea Middle School under the leadership of Clay Bertelmann and guidance of Tiger.
+Hōkūliʻiliʻi is a 16-foot double-hulled coastal sailing canoe.
+Built in 1997, her hulls were designed and crafted by Tiger Espere, and the canoe was assembled by Waimea Middle School students under the leadership of Clay Bertelmann and the guidance of Tiger.

 Alingano Maisu